pg-spot-ops/pg-spot-operator/README.md

 PS Ports are not changeable in the Community Edition!
 And changing ports to non-defaults doesn't provide any real security anyways ...

+PS Note that for Ansible SSH access to work the default SSH key on the engine node is expected to be passwordless!

 ## Opening up a port via the AWS CLI